MarkWarneke/markwarneke.github.io/about.md

 [@Ratiodata](https://www.ratiodata.de/) I was developing an application called Scan2bank21.
 Scan2bank21 is an Android-based multifunction device application, that leads to greater efficiency and cost savings for banks.

 My job included working across the Software Development Lifecycle from requirements engineering, prototyping, automated testing, and even the training of new developers.
 At this time I learned about why version control matters, how to automate the build process and why versioned artifacts are crucial.
-At this time I was packaging JAR files with ANT on my developer machine and release packaged software via a tedious certification process.
+I was packaging JAR files with ANT on my developer machine and released the packaged software via a tedious manual certification process.

 Ricoh and Ratiodata partnered to develop sector-specific document management services for financial services institutions.
 This involved optimizing internal work and information processes within banks by digitizing documents and overall making processes more efficient.